Delivery Performance is an organization’s ability to supply goods and services per the standards expected by its customers.

 Delivery performance metrics

-Accuracy in order fulfillment can be measured by calculating the order accuracy rate.
-That is a comparison of total orders and orders with errors.
+Accuracy in order fulfillment can be measured by computing the order accuracy rate by comparing error-free orders against the total orders received.

 The order accuracy rate formula is as follows.